Hurly77/Hurly77.github.io/_posts/2020-08-03-how_to_set_up_devise_and_omniauth-facebook.markdown

   facebook_client_secret: 465476657657
 ```

-Also, you'll want to got to, [devise](https://github.com/heartcombo/devise) to look up docs on how to user views and controller and so on.
-Use `rails generate devise:install` to get the devise.rb in you initializers.
+Also, you'll want to go to, [devise](https://github.com/heartcombo/devise) to look through the docs on how to use views and controllers, etc. Use `rails generate devise:install` to get the devise.rb in your initializers.

 ```ruby
 config.omniauth :facebook, Rails.application.credentials.dig(:facebook, :facebook_client_id),
    Rails.application.credentials.dig(:facebook, :facebook_client_secret), scope: 'public_profile,email'
 ```

-There is a lot going on here but from context you can mostly derive what this code is doing. next move on to creating a `sessions_store.rb ` in your initializers folder
+A lot is going on here but from the context, you can mostly derive what this code is doing. next move on to creating a `sessions_store.rb ` in your initializers folder

 ```ruby
 Rails.application.config.session_store :active_record_store, key: '_devise-omniauth_session'